 An Urban Corridor strategy for Great Eastern Highway which integrates mixed land uses, landscape and multiple transport modes to create opportunities for improved amenity, economic development and intensification at the gateway to the City of Belmont and CBD.
 The project required close collaboration with the City of Belmont, State Government and the local community to ensure there was a shared vision for the Corridor.

-The strategy responds to the diverse nature of the corridor which inlcudes multi storey development at The Springs in the west to the unique Stables area along the Swan River at Ascot and the emerging Transit Oriented Development at Redcliffe in the east.
+The strategy responds to the diverse nature of the corridor which includes multi storey development at The Springs in the west to the unique Stables area along the Swan River at Ascot and the emerging Transit Oriented Development at Redcliffe in the east.
 The strategy promotes a varied design and built form response to each precinct at its interface with the Highway to ensure the inherent characteristics of the established neighbourhoods are enhanced and respected whilst opportunities for appropriate scaled infill development is planned for.

 The strategy was developed collaboratively with the community and Government stakeholders through a series of vision and design workshops.